 The order book is also very smooth and eye-pleasing, allowing you to easily track the market movements.

 OKCoin has a powerful and robust APIs which allow users to select only the features that optimize their trading experience.
-OKCoin provides APIs for fast access to both spot and contract markets, with the following features:
+OKCoin provides APIs for fast access to spot and perpetual swap contract (Perpetual swap is a non-expiring, cash-settled derivative contracts.) markets, with the following features:

 - Market data